So Carl, tell us about how and why you got involved in Refereeing?

 How does it feel to have now officiated over 500 English Football League games?

-Looking it seems unreal that I have covered this amount of EFL games as a Referee and I'm going into my 18th season in the middle.
+Looking back it seems unreal that I have covered this amount of EFL games as a Referee and I'm going into my 18th season in the middle.
 Obviously, I am proud to have reached this milestone and now I will push on to 550 games and beyond.
 In total I have covered 567 games including FA Cup, EFL Cup and EFL Trophy, also not forgetting I was an Assistant Referee for 6 years on both The EFL and FA Premier League and these games are not included in these totals.

 What do you enjoy about Refereeing?